Configure Azure Data Share Kusto Cluster Datasets

 Frequently Asked Questions

-What properties do I need to create a Kusto cluster data set?
+What properties are required to create a Kusto cluster data set?

-You must provide kind (set to “KustoCluster”), kustoClusterResourceId, accountName, dataSetName, resourceGroupName, and shareName.
-The kind property identifies this as a Kusto cluster data set type.
+You must specify kind (set to “KustoCluster”), kustoClusterResourceId, accountName, dataSetName, resourceGroupName, and shareName.

-Which properties can't be changed after I create the data set?
+What properties can't be changed after creating the data set?

-The properties accountName, dataSetName, resourceGroupName, and shareName are immutable and cannot be modified after creation.
+The properties accountName, dataSetName, resourceGroupName, and shareName are immutable.
+Changing any of these requires replacing the resource.

 Using a different cloud?